 “I have always known that I wanted a career in the healing arts because of my passion for helping people gain their highest quality of life.
 I am surrounded by intelligent colleagues who are consistently challenging me and helping me to improve my skills as a physical therapist.
 Atlanta PT is structured to dedicate adequate time for productive evaluation and treatment sessions so our quality of care is outstanding and our patients recuperate quickly with lasting results.”

-Mari Smith, a native of Atlanta, brings over 17 years of physical therapy experience with a focus in neurology to Atlanta PT She holds a Doctorate of Physical Therapy from Utica College, a Master’s in Physical Therapy from The Medical College of Georgia, and a Bachelor of Science in Exercise Physiology from the University of Georgia.
+Mari Smith, a native of Atlanta who brings over 20 years of physical therapy experience with a focus in neurology to Atlanta PT.
+She holds a Doctorate of Physical Therapy from Utica College, a Master’s in Physical Therapy from The Medical College of Georgia, and a Bachelor of Science in Exercise Physiology from the University of Georgia.

 Mari began her career in the pediatric field in 2001 for 5 years, providing physical therapy services to children with developmental delays and diagnoses such as Autism Spectrum disorders, Down Syndrome, Cerebral Palsy, Angelman Syndrome, and Prader-Willi Syndrome.